-The Students’ Union is also the place to go for student societies, sports clubs, NUS extra discount cards, Oyster and Railcard discounts, setting up and getting involved in campaigns, and independent advice on academic issues.
+The Students’ Union is also the place to go for student societies, sports clubs, TOTUM cards (the new name for NUS extra discount cards), Oyster and Railcard discounts, setting up and getting involved in campaigns, and independent advice on academic issues.
 It offers plenty of ways to get involved in student life:

 There's a whole range of societies to join at London Met, whatever you're interested in.
 You'll find cultural and faith-based societies as well as those related to courses and plenty of unusual ones too.
 If none of these catch your eye it’s always possible to set up your own.

 Student magazine and radio station

 Verve Radio and Verve Magazine make up London Met’s very own vibrant media hub.
 Getting involved with Verve gives you the unique opportunity to gain excellent voluntary experience whilst enjoying being part of a passionate, dedicated, student-led team.
 You could volunteer as a journalist, graphic designer, presenter, researcher or technical assistant.

 Tune in online to hear Verve Radio's diverse range of shows.
 Verve Radio plays in various cafes and social spaces around the University, and you can grab a copy of Verve Magazine around campus for your regular dose of London Met news and reviews.